 I love this recipe because it’s incredibly simple and only takes about 10 minutes.
-You can see how I do it in this quick video or read the instructions below.
+You can watch a video of how I make them at the end of the post or read the instructions below.

 The trick to making the perfect protein pancakes is to have the right ingredients, especially protein powder.
 As long as your protein powder tastes good and can mix with the liquid ingredients, you really can’t go wrong.

 Step 2: Heat a pan on the stove over medium heat and coat it with a little cooking spray.

 Step 3: Once the pan is hot, pour in the pancake batter until it covers the pan in a thin layer, tilting the pan so the batter covers it evenly.